scaleoutsean/solidfire-windows/README.md

   - Recheck adapter binding, IPv6, DNS, as it may be messed up after Viritual Switch configuration
 - Create Windows Failover-Cluster
   - Validate configuration, especially DNS and firewall configuration
-  - [Optional](https://social.technet.microsoft.com/Forums/en-US/bf5285bc-fc72-474f-a0f4-232a2bd230b1/smb-signing-breaks-csv-access-crossnode?forum=winserverClustering) Disable SMB signing/encryption
+  - [Optionally](https://social.technet.microsoft.com/Forums/en-US/bf5285bc-fc72-474f-a0f4-232a2bd230b1/smb-signing-breaks-csv-access-crossnode?forum=winserverClustering) disable SMB signing/encryption
   - Create Failover Cluster
     - If you use Failover Cluster to protect VMs, that becomes default location (Hyper-V Manager is no longer used)
   - Add quorum disk to cluster
 - Deploy Cluster Shared Volumes
   - On all Windows hosts, login to SolidFire volumes meant for data
-  - One one Windows host, bring those volumes online and format them
+  - On one Windows host, bring those volumes online and format them
-  - In Failover Cluster (assuming you use it to provide HA to VMs), add new disk(s) and convert them to Cluster Shared Volumes
+  - In Failover Cluster GUI (assuming you use it to provide HA to VMs), add new cluster disk(s) and convert them to Cluster Shared Volumes
-  - When deploying VMs, select CSVs or change Hyper-V defaults
+  - When deploying VMs, place them on a CSV or change Hyper-V defaults
 - [Optional] Install (out-of-band) SolidFire Management VM on cluster shared storage
 - [Optional] Install and configure NetApp OneCollect for period gathering of sytem events and configuration changes